Managing inventory can be a huge headache for the businessman, regardless of what type of business you do and when you started.

-DSI or Day Sales Of Inventory is more like a financial formula and less the inventory management technique.
+DSI, or Day Sales Of Inventory, is more like a financial formula and less the inventory management technique.

 With DSI, you can identify the average number of days that the company will need to sell through the inventory.

-When you have lower DSI, it means that your business is healthy in sales and you are selling through inventory much faster.
+When you have a lower DSI, it means that your business is healthy in sales and you are selling through inventory much faster.

 It also means the average age of inventory.

 MRP, or Material requirement planning, is a technique rooted in sales forecasting.